ubikorp/astro-lacking/src/content/post/playlists/2019-02-19-mixtape-picturebook.md

   artist_slug: chaz-motorbikes
   notes: featuring the tremendous talents of Charlie Chesterman
 - sequence: 14
-  song: Picture Of The Future
+  song: Picture of the Future
   artist: Treat Her Right
   artist_slug: treat-her-right
   notes: It will haunt you